 Use proper lead magnets.
-These are tools that offer value to prospective customers in exchange for their personal details such as social media follows, opt-ins, subscriptions, and so forth.
-Watch our video to get some fresh ideas oh how to use lead magnets effectively.
+These are tools that offer value to prospective customers in exchange for their details, such as social media follows, opt-ins, subscriptions, and so forth.
+Watch our video to get some fresh ideas, oh how to use lead magnets effectively.
 Here are some examples of lead magnets: webinars, free trials, eBooks, whitepapers, bonus trips, interviews with experts, training videos.

 Use effective conversion techniques on landing pages.
 For one, make use of click-through landing pages and CTAs on them.
 Moreover, leave out all unnecessary information and focus on putting out content that boosts conversion.

 Perform lead scoring.
 This approach is whereby a marketer uses marketing automation software to prioritize leads as per their levels of engagement with inbound marketing content from a particular brand.